Iliman Ndiaye

-Iliman Cheikh Baroy Ndiaye (born 6 March 2000) is a professional footballer who plays as an attacking midfielder for EFL Championship club Sheffield United.
+Iliman Cheikh Baroy Ndiaye (born 6 March 2000) is a professional footballer who plays as an attacking midfielder for Premier League club Everton.
 Born in France, he plays for the Senegal national team.

 Club career

+Early career

+Ndiaye began playing football with the French clubs Rouen Sapins, Rouen, and Marseille before moving to Senegal with Dakar Sacré-Cœur.
+His father moved to England and Ndiaye joined him where he joined the youth side of Boreham Wood, also playing Sunday League matches with Rising Ballers to keep fit, in addition to representing his school Westminster Academy.
+In November 2017, Ndiaye signed his first contract with Boreham Wood.

+Sheffield United

-On 17 November 2017, Ndiaye signed his first contract with Boreham Wood.
-On 31 August 2019, he signed with Sheffield United.
+On 31 August 2019, Ndiaye signed with Sheffield United.
 He joined Hyde United on loan for the latter half of the 2019–20 season.
 He made his professional debut with Sheffield United as a late substitute in a 5–0 Premier League loss to Leicester City on 14 March 2021.
 On his full Sheffield United debut, he scored twice against Peterborough United on 11 September in a 6–2 win.
-On 3 March 2023 in the FA Cup he scored in the 79th minute against Tottenham Hotspur to secure victory and ensure Sheffield Utd’s place in the quarter finals.
+On 3 March 2023 in the FA Cup, he scored in the 79th minute against Tottenham Hotspur to secure a 1–0 victory and ensure Sheffield United's place in the quarter-finals.

+Marseille

+On 1 August 2023, Ndiaye signed for Ligue 1 club Marseille, one of his former youth clubs.
+The transfer fee was a reported £20 million.
+He made his debut on 12 August in a 2–1 win against Reims.

+Everton

+On 3 July 2024, Premier League club Everton announced the signing of Ndiaye on a five-year deal for an undisclosed fee.
+His debut goal for the club was against Doncaster Rovers in the second round of the EFL Cup.

+On 18 May 2025, Ndiaye scored the last goals for Everton at Goodison Park, scoring both goals against Southampton in a 2–0 win for the Toffees.
+He was also subsequently named Man of the Match.
+Later that year, on 24 August, he scored the first goal for Everton at Hill Dickinson Stadium in the Premier League, in a 2–0 victory against Brighton & Hove Albion.